US routs Australia 97-78, to play for more basketball gold - NewsBreak

 US routs Australia 97-78, to play for more basketball gold

-The U.S. has owned gold for three straight Olympics , making the middle of the medals platform property of the Americans.
+SAITAMA, Japan — (AP) — The U.S. has owned gold for three straight Olympics, making the middle of the medals platform property of the Americans.

 “They hit us with a nice punch,” Kevin Durant said after their men's Olympic semifinals matchup.
 “We knew that team was going to get us down early and see how we’d respond.”